jrzech/transcribe/README.md

 data.xlsx: dataset used in this transcription comparison project

-We gratefully acknowledge use of text data from [Radiopedia which is used under terms of the Creative Commons Non-Commercial Attribution, Sharealike 3.0 license](https://radiopaedia.org/licence?lang=us)
+We gratefully acknowledge use of text data from [Radiopaedia which is used under terms of the Creative Commons Non-Commercial Attribution, Sharealike 3.0 license](https://radiopaedia.org/licence?lang=us)